 Washington: San Juan Islands

-$195 for women-specific road or hybrid bikes.
-Electric-assist (e-bikes) are available for $250.
+$195 for women-specific road or hybrid bikes. $350 for an e-bike.

 DAY 1: We meet at our hotel in Friday Harbor, WA at 3:00pm for a rental bike fitting.
 If your ferry arrives later, we’ll look for you at our orientation at 5:00pm.
 Then we’ll have dinner at a local restaurant in town together.

 DAY 2: We’ll start the tour by exploring our home base of San Juan Island by bike.
-We’ll head south to American Camp at San Juan Island National Historical Park and look for the bald eagles who have nested here for decades.
+We’ll head south to American Camp at San Juan Island National Historical Park and look for the bald eagles that have nested here for decades.
 Then we’ll cycle the beautiful road around False Bay with views of the Olympic Peninsula and head to one of the largest lavender farms in the country.
 You can learn about how to grow lavender yourself, how to extract the essential oil, or just enjoy the homemade lavender ice-cream.

 DAY 4: We won’t have a ferry to catch this morning, so we’ll have a more relaxing breakfast.
 Then it’s back on our bikes to explore more of our home base.
 We’ll cycle past rolling pastures until we reach a beautifully serene alpaca farm.
 The animals are so adorable that you’ll wish you could take one home with you.

 From there, the rolling hills will lead us to a pristine, protected bay and an oyster farm.
 You’ll be able to pick out your own shellfish and shuck them.
 Our next stop will be the volunteer-run, nonprofit Sculpture Park.
 Fascinating art pieces are scattered among the 20 acres of gardens, trees and ponds.
-You could take some of these home with you.

 Finally, we’ll visit the busy quaint town of Roche Harbor, named for the swanky resort here.
 You can walk to see an unusual mausoleum or shop in the handicraft stalls along the harbor full of fishing boats.
 Then enjoy the more gentle ride back to town and dinner on your own.
-25 miles.
+25 miles, ± 1610'.

 Day 5: We'll take another ferry today to explore Orcas Island, the largest of the San Juan Islands.
 We’ll cycle on winding roads past quiet farms as we skirt around the edge of Turtleback Mountain.
 We’ll end our ride in the quaint town of Eastsound where you’ll have lunch on your own before embarking on a hike up Mt.
 Constitution.
-You can choose to cycle the challenging climb if you really prefer.

 The shady trail winds through Douglas fir and red cedar trees to the highest point in the San Juan Islands.
 The 360-degree view from the stone observation tower at the top is stunning.
 Snow-covered Mt.
 Baker will rise above the clouds before you, as you gaze over countless islands.
-We’ll finish the day with dinner on Orcas Island before taking the ferry back home.
-20 miles.
+We’ll finish the day with dinner on Orcas Island before taking the ferry back to San Juan Island.
+12 miles, ± 982'.